st4b1lo/fmg-script-py/README.md

 "check_https-exposed_ssh.py" uses as a data acquisition method exclusively via ssh connection to the fortimanager, by executing the command f"execute fmpolicy print-device-object {name} {row[1]} 3 8 Internet" and dynamically taking the previously extracted devices you can speed up the extraction of everything present on the fortimanager.
 In this case the requests are not proxed.
 Like to the api before, you can adact the script to your need, you just need to change the line "91" and the process output in line 130.

+These scripts do not have any type of credentials saved within them that refers to the device in question, nor do they use linked password managers; each time they are executed, IP, USER and PW are requested, so they are practically plug and play.